mcibulskis/retail-prediction-kata/README.md

    Which features are unimportant?
 Why?

-1. Do you have sufficient data to accomplish what the mock client is requesting?
+1. Do you have sufficient data and information to accomplish what the mock client is requesting?

-   If not, what other data would you want to ask for, and why would you want it?
-In other words, what would having that data allow you to do that you otherwise would not be able to do?
+   If not, what other data or information would you want to ask for, and why would you want it?
+In other words, what would having that data or information allow you to do that you otherwise would not be able to do?

    What if you cannot get that data?
 (The client does not have it or is unwilling to supply it.)
 What can you do with the data that you